kamarain/mouse_tracker/README.md

 ~> python mouse_tracker_1.py
 ```

 Does it look realistic movement?
-No, this tracker is like Harry Potter book "apparation" or teleporting where your tracker does not obey any rules of physics.
+No, this tracker is like Harry Potter book "apparation" or teleportation where your tracker does not obey any rules of physics, but can instantaenously jump anywhere in the map.